brunnolou/next-langchain-rag-ollama/README.md

+# An AI Swiss legal assistant

+This is a simple conversational-ui RAG (retrieval augmented generation) based on the Swiss Code of Obligations.

-# RAG – Vercel AI SDK, Next.js, LangChain, Ollama Chat Example
+It uses Vercel AI SDK, Next.js, LangChain, Qdrant Vector database, and Ollama.

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/), [LangChain](https://js.langchain.com), and [Ollama](https://ollama.ai) to create a ChatGPT-like AI-powered streaming chat bot.
+This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/), [LangChain](https://js.langchain.com), and [Ollama](https://ollama.ai) to create a ChatGPT-like AI-powered streaming chatbot.

 ## Deploy your own